Those typical Spanish bars…

-For the most part, I don’t think young Spaniards are dreaming of taking over Mom and Dad’s bar in Carabanchel when they’re old enough.
+For the most part, I don’t think young Spaniards are dreaming of taking over Mom and Dad’s old-style bar in Tetuán when they’re old enough.

 And Mom and Dad probably want a different life for their kids, too.
 They send little Juanito to university so he can get an engineering degree…

-Then move to London to escape from 50% youth unemployment, and end up working in a bar there.
+Then move to London to escape from 50% youth unemployment, and (possibly) end up working in a bar up there.

 The parents fry the squid rings their whole lives so that the kids don’t have to… at least in theory.

 And younger people, if they decide to start a bar, probably do something hipper.
 Something classier.
-Something like what they’ve seen on their trips abroad.
+Something like the places they’ve seen on their trips abroad.